-- Provide guidance on the selection, installation, verification and validation of suitable water measurement devices/systems for compliance with the Regulations; and - Promote accurate measurement of water takes to assist in the monitoring process for water permit compliance and enforcement.
+- Provide guidance on the selection, installation, verification and validation of suitable water measurement devices/systems for compliance with the Regulations; and - Promote accurate measurement of water takes to assist in the monitoring process for environmental monitoring, water permit compliance and allocation setting.

-AI.2 SCOPE
+A1.2 SCOPE

 This document provides guidance as to how water permit holders are to meet their obligations under the Regulations.
-This document is separated into three main sections; full pipe systems, open channel and partially filled pipe systems, and data management issues.
+This document is separated into three main sections; full pipe systems, open channel and partially filled pipe systems, and data management.

-The sections of this document outline the requirements of the Regulations, and then provide guidance as to the minimum standards, typically used in the industry to meet these requirements.
+The sections of this document outline the requirements of the Regulations, and then provide guidance as to the minimum standards, expected by Consenting Authorities and used in the industry to meet these requirements.